UoW-CPC/rabbda-university-portal/README.md

 ##### Phase B: Import data to Hive and make some analysis

 Having imported the data to HDFS, it is now time to analyse those data with Hive.
-To do so, follow the instruction in the hiveql folder [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/hiveql#hive-analysis).
+To do so, follow the instructions [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/hiveql#hive-analysis).

 #### Iteration 2 - Ingesting postgres data to HDFS and analyse them with Pig